danielendeg/nugetpackageupdate/specs/SQL/SQL-Server-Data-Provider-in-OSS.md

       AND EXISTS(
           SELECT *
           FROM dbo.TokenSearchParam token
-          WHERE token.ResourceId = r.ResourceId
+          WHERE token.ResourceSurrogateId = r.ResourceSurrogateId
                 AND token.SearchParamId = @p1
                 AND token.System = @p2
                 AND token.Code = @p3
                 AND EXISTS(
                     SELECT *
                     FROM dbo.QuantitySearchParam quantity
-                    WHERE quantity.ResourceId = r.ResourceId
+                    WHERE quantity.ResourceSurrogateId = r.ResourceSurrogateId
                           AND quantity.SearchParamId = @p4
                           AND quantity.Quantity < @p5
                           AND quantity.CompositeInstanceId = token.CompositeInstanceId